QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 >>> nsg.get_sample()

+Whoops, we got an error!
+This is because we didn't "open" the instrument first.
+This is of course not necessary with a virtual instrument, but we have made it to simulate a real instrument, requiring thus "open" and "close" calls for connection.

+>>> nsg.open()
+>>> nsg.get_sample()

 This will return a single value of the simulated NoiseSineGenerator device.

 We can make a very basic graph of *nsg* samples as follows: